My favorite gear

 iPad 9th gen (2021)

-Does everything I need and integrates well with my other devices, for a good price.
+Does everything I need and integrates well with my other devices, for a great price.

-Really tough, helpful as I drop my phone a lot.
+These cases are REALLY tough, I would know since I drop my phone a lot.

 Note: The links above include Amazon and other affiliate links, which may earn me a small commission for purchases made through them, at absolutely no extra cost to you.